damomarco/receipt_tracker/docs/roadmap.md

     -   This will allow users to securely back up their data and access their receipts from multiple devices.

 -   **Advanced Search and Filtering**:
-    -   Implement a search bar to find receipts by merchant name, item, or date range.
+    -   Implement a global search bar to find receipts by merchant name, item, or date range.
-    -   Add filtering options to view receipts only from specific categories.
+    -   Add filtering options to the main receipt list to view receipts only from specific categories.

 -   **Trip Management**:
     -   Allow users to group receipts into distinct "trips".